JacquesCarette/Drasil/wiki/Potential-Projects.md

 (The paper title might sound like a joke, but it is actually a real world application of the use of physics.)  :smile:

+## Generate the Drasil Wiki

+While the ideal method of using Drasil-in-Drasil to generate the wiki is still far-off, there are other things we can do to de-duplicate knowledge and make the wiki more maintainable.
+For example, we can use the comments used to generate Haddock documentation as the basis for sections of some wiki pages.

 ## Add Support for External Libraries to Drasil

 Drasil currently supports one task as implemented by an external library: solving